Serving Philadelphia, the Main Line, King of Prussia, Wayne, PA, New Jersey and the neighboring tri state areas

 Risk factors for basal cell skin cancer include:

 When you need a basal cell carcinoma removed from your face, you want a surgeon who can remove all the cancerous tissue and leave your face with minimal scarring.
-Fortunately, the oculo-facial surgeons at the Morgenstern Center have plenty of experience removing basal cell growths and restoring the affected areas.
-You can browse their basal cell removal gallery to view specific examples.
+Fortunately, the Philadelphia oculo-facial surgeon at the Morgenstern Center has plenty of experience removing basal cell carcinomas growths and restoring the affected areas.
+You can browse our basal cell carcinomas removal before and after photos to view specific examples.

 The traditional way of removing cancerous growths from the skin is simple excisional surgery.
 For this type of surgery, the surgeon uses a scalpel to cut around the growth, taking care to remove all the cancerous tissue.
 For most body areas affected by skin cancer, excisional surgery works around 95 percent of the time.

 However, there are issues with using excisional surgery on growths located on your face: